wso2/apim-apps/portals/admin/src/main/webapp/Readme.txt

 3. Site folder - Includes the configuration and public folders of the project.

-4. jaggery.conf file - The file that is responsible to fetch the paths and handle server-side routing.
+4. WEB-INF/web.xml file - The file that is responsible to fetch the paths and handle server-side routing.

-Note : Only the Services and Site folders along with the jaggery.conf file is required at the runtime.
+Note : Only the Services and Site folders along with the web.xml file is required at the runtime.

 5. Source and other files - Includes the react files (source code) of the Admin Portal React Application.